yogeshwaranm-turing/amazon-agentic/envs/hr_experts/tools/interface_1/policy.md

 **Process:**

 1. Verify that approval is present using `check_approval` (HR Manager approval and Compliance verification required)
-2. Validate that all required information is provided and the user account exists and is not already associated with an employee record using `discover_user_entities` and `discover_employee_entities`
+2. Validate that all required information is provided and the user account exists and is not already associated with an employee record using `discover_user_employee_entities` and `discover_user_employee_entities`
 3. Validate that assigned position exists and has active status using `discover_job_entities`
 4. Create the employee record using `manage_employee`
 5. Update user account to active status using `manage_user`